 These new features were then packed into the One UI 5.1 update for Galaxy S22, S21, and S20.
 So, you can enjoy the almost identical (new models have slightly more options, as expected) Camera Assistant on Galaxy S23, S22, S21, and S20 with Android 13 (One UI 5.1).

 In a nutshell, the Camera Assistant adds additional options to Galaxy S23 Camera Settings.
-So, you can further customize the camera features once enabling the Camera Assistant.
+So, you can further customize the camera features once you enable the Camera Assistant.

 For example, you can choose to take up to 7 photos instead of 1 (multi-photo) when using the timer.
 You can even customize the interval between these pictures.

-Also, you can choose the dim the screen while recording a long unattended video.
+Also, you can choose to dim the screen while recording a long, unattended video.

 Once the Camera Assistant is installed, you can find that there is one additional entry for it on the Galaxy S23 Camera settings page, as shown below.